Weave Code

 [@include](https://github.com/include)('vendor/autoload.php')

-You can pass arguments from the command line:
+Pass values from the command line:

-scotty run deploy --branch=master
+scotty run deploy --branch=develop

 [@task](https://github.com/task)('deploy', ['on' => 'web'])